rsanche4/Raccoon-Engine/README.md

   - Better pathfinding algorithm should be implemented (Greedy Best First Search is good enough)

   - Angle looks for the sprites (this is possible through scripting in native Lua so)

+  - Encrypting the Data Folders so when we publish games it's not all exposed.
+Just rewrite Main.java so that if it fails to find a folder named data, then it searches for the .pak or something like data to decompress.
+Then also write python file to ecrypt it all.

+  - Tutorial on how to publish game as an exec with encrypted files for windows, app for apple, and runnable for linux